ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==

+= 1.2 =
+*       Fixed: Searches with no results shows default sidebar.
+*		Added: RTL support (thanks to Dvir http://foxy.co.il/blog/)
+*		Improved: Minor enhancements in the interface to adapt it to wp3.
+*		Added: French and Hebrew translations
+*		Fixed: Slashes are added to the attributes of before and after title/widget

 = 1.1 =
 *       Fixed: Where lightbox not showing for everybody (Thanks to Robert Utnehmer)